uthea/FSRCNN-RGB/README.md

 ## Usage <a name="usage"></a>
 ### Creating dataset
-Use create_dataset function in data_processing.py to create dataset from raw image
+Use create_dataset function in data_processing.py to create dataset from raw image.

 Parameters for create_dataset function:
 + image_dir = the path folder that contains images to be processed
 + output_dir = path for hd5 file
 + input_size = size for the input image